colah/ByronTrialNotes/day7.md

 * Not there to take part in the investigation of him?
 No.
 * What time?
   * quarter to two.
-* Spoke to Sergant Penton
+* Spoke to Sergeant Penton
 * Went to see him right away.
 * First time I met him, I introduced myself, asked who he was to make sure he was the correct person, and asked if he wanted anything and got him a drink.
 * Went on computer system to gather information.